 You can’t even properly join the Brotherhood of Steel until you’ve avenged your wife or husband’s death!
 Where’s the freedom in that?

-Skyrim allows you to complete one of the many faction’s quest but let’s use numbers to add further proof as to why Skyrim is better than Fallout… well, Fallout 4, at least… in err… this example.
+Skyrim allows you to complete one of the many faction’s quests without being forced down the main plot.
+Don’t want dragons?
+Then don’t retrieve the Dragonstone from Bleak Falls Barrow.
+What to become a badass assassin, the most powerful wizard without being forced down the main plot, then you can.
+But if you want further proof, let’s use numbers as to why Skyrim is better than Fallout… well, Fallout 4, at least… in err… this example.

 In Fallout 4 (according to a strategy guide) there are only 12 main quests, 54 factions quests and 20 side quests.
 Want to know how many is in Skyrim?